AUTHORS: A-E

 Joanne Clague

 A Yorkshire lass, Jo studied journalism at NCTJ level and relocated to the Isle of Man.
 She enjoys life by the sea with her partner, children, dogs and wild goats.
 She works in print, radio and broadcast journalism on the island and in the north west of England.
-She is currently writing her debut novel set in 19th century Sheffield.
+Joanne is the author of the Sheffield Sagas published by Canelo.

 Lucy Cruickshanks